tonderio/tonder-sdk/README.md

 [
     {
         name: 'name of the product',
-        price_unit: 'price of the product',
+        price_unit: 'valid float string with the price of the product',
-        image: 'url to the image to be used'
-    }
+        quantity: 'valid integer strig with the quantity of this product', }
 ]
 ```